Garlic-Stuffed Olive Pasta Salad

 Chili Cheese Frito Salad

-It might seem a bit unusual to add Fritos to a great corn salad, but trust me, chili cheese-flavored Fritos add a great flavor (and crunch) to this dish.
-Don’t worry if you only have ‘regular’ Fritos on hand, they work great too… just add a pinch of cayenne or chili powder to add some kick.
+It might seem a bit unusual to add Fritos to a great corn salad.
+But trust me, chili cheese-flavored Fritos add a great flavor (and crunch) to this dish.
+Don’t worry if you only have ‘regular’ Fritos on hand.
+They work great too, just add a pinch of cayenne or chili powder to add some kick.
 You’ll be making this chili cheese Frito salad again and again.
 The crunch from the chips, onion and peppers offset the sweet creaminess of the corn.

 Chili Cheese Frito Salad

 I used corn from My Dad’s Sweet Corn, located just north of Indianapolis in Tipton, Indiana.
 They have outstandingly good sweet corn which can be found at most of the farmer’s markets around Indianapolis.
+Using great fresh sweet corn makes a different when you make this chili cheese Frito salad.

 Also try my jalapeno popper grilled corn salad.